rust-lang/rust/src/tools/miri/README.md

   purpose.
 * `MIRI_TEST_THREADS` (recognized by the test suite): set the number of threads to use for running tests.
   By default the number of cores is used.
-* `MIRI_NO_STD` (recognized by `cargo miri` and the test suite) makes sure that the target's sysroot is built without libstd.
+* `MIRI_NO_STD` (recognized by `cargo miri`) makes sure that the target's sysroot is built without libstd.
 This allows testing and running no_std programs.
+  (Miri has a heuristic to detect no-std targets based on the target name; this environment variable is only needed when that heuristic fails.)
 * `RUSTC_BLESS` (recognized by the test suite and `cargo-miri-test/run-test.py`): overwrite all `stderr` and `stdout` files instead of checking whether the output matches.
 * `MIRI_SKIP_UI_CHECKS` (recognized by the test suite): don't check whether the